kchenturtles/PassionfruitKitchen/content/posts/5-ingredient-peanut-butter-blossoms.md

 categories: ["desserts", "snacks"]
 featured_categories: ["quick & easy"]
 tags: ["gluten-free", "vegetarian", "dairy-free"]
 summary: "Peanut butter cookies are usually a big disappointment for me.
-Peanut butter cookies tend to bake up very dry because of the way that the peanut butter affects the cookie texture.
-And that's a huge shame, because peanut butter is so delicious on its own!"
+Peanut butter cookies tend to bake up very dry because of the way that the extra fat in the peanut butter affects the cookie texture.
+And that's a huge shame, because peanut butter flavored cookies sound like such a good idea in your head."
 toc: true
 dropCap: true
 displayInMenu: true